arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/content.md

 ### Arduino

-## Instructions

-### Setting Up the Sketch
+#### Setting Up the Sketch

 We will edit the example from the mbed Core, go to **Examples > PDM > PDMSerialPlotter** and save it into your sketchbook.

 You can run the sketch to see the result, it will show the data that the microphone is getting on the **Serial Plotter**.

-### Controlling the Blinking LED
+#### Controlling the Blinking LED

-Now that you can get the microphone data, let's control the built-in RGB LED and change the speed of its blinking depending on the values.
+Now that you can get the microphone data, let's control the built-in RGB LED and change the speed of its blinking depending on the values by changing the blinking time to the last reading of the microphone, the blink will be slow if the sound is loud, and fast if it is quiet.

 You can access the example sketch at **Examples > PDM > PDMSerialPlotter** and then edit as shown in this tutorial.
 Or find the full edited sketch in our **Arduino_Pro_Tutorials** library.

-### Complete Sketch
+#### Complete Sketch

 ```arduino
   /*